 - Life might get in the way of some friendships.

-When I went through tough times in life and experienced those moments where I wasn’t able to reach out to friends (because I was too knee deep in what I was going through to bother), I lost touch with people.
-I really did.
-And when I tried to reach out to some of them again, some rejected me (without any regard to the fact that life actually happens sometimes, and it can really stop you from reaching out).
-At first, when all of this rejection happened, I thought “is it me?”
+When I went through tough times in life and experienced those moments where I couldn’t reach out to friends (because I was too knee deep in what I was going through to bother), I lost touch with people.
+And when I tried to reach out to some of them again, some rejected me (without any regard to the fact that life happens sometimes, and it can really stop you from reaching out).
+At first, when rejection happened, I thought “is it me?”
 You really do ask yourself whether something is so wrong with you that these people you thought you clicked with couldn’t get over the fact that you didn’t reach out to them for a while.
-But then, in retrospect, I realized they actually weren’t worth it, because friendship is a two-way street.
+But then, in retrospect, I realized they weren’t worth it because friendship is a two-way street.

 - It’s worth the effort to try.

-I know that, for some people, it’s difficult to ‘get out there’ and make an effort to build friendships.
+I know that, for some people, it’s difficult to ‘get out there’ and try to build friendships.
 However, despite the difficulty, I say that it’s worth it to try.
 As I said, friends can genuinely be that soft place to land and they can become family.
 You can reveal parts of yourself with friends, and secrets, that you wouldn’t tell most people, and you can (and should) expect no judgement from them.
-So, for that reason, I would say that friendships are so valuable that you’re cheating yourself out of really great relationships if you don’t even try.
+So, for that reason, I would say that friendships are so valuable that you’re cheating yourself out of great relationships if you don’t even try.

 I hope that this post helped or encouraged you in some way.
 Did I miss anything?!
 Let me know ( in one way or another)!